lesterchan/wp-pagenavi/readme.txt

 = Error on activation: "Parse error: syntax error, unexpected..." =

 Make sure your host is running PHP 5.
-The only foolproof way to do this is to add this line to wp-config.php:
+The only foolproof way to do this is to add this line to wp-config.php (after the opening `<?php` tag):

 `var_dump(PHP_VERSION);`
 <br>